The Heroic Legend of Arslan: Films and OVA series

-The popularity of the novels led to the creation of two films and subsequently a series of OVAs with character designs adapted by Sachiko Kamimura.
-The films were released in 1991–1992, which is why each one is hour long, rather than the traditional half-hour, and were produced by Kadokawa Shoten and Sony Music Entertainment Japan.
-An OVA series of four episodes that followed up the films was released in 1993–1995.
+The popularity of the novels led to the creation of two films and a series of OVAs with character designs adapted by Sachiko Kamimura.
+The films were released from 1991 to 1992 and were produced by Kadokawa Shoten and Sony Music Entertainment Japan.
+An OVA series of four episodes that followed up and continues the numbering of the films was released in 1993–1995.
+Together, they adapt the first five novels.

 Both the films and OVA series were licensed by Central Park Media and were released on DVD and VHS.
 The English dub for Part 1 was produced by Manga UK (who had also licensed the anime in the same region), while Part 2 was dubbed by Central Park Media themselves.
-This caused a lot of inconsistencies in both dubs.
-Because of the aforementioned issues regarding translations and names, as well as possible issues with funding the project, it took an extremely long time for the final 2 episodes of the Arslan anime to make its way to the United States.

 Anime

-Due to the continued popularity of the novels, an anime was created by Liden Films and Sanzigen, based on the manga adaptation by Hiromu Arakawa.
-The anime consists of 2 season, released between 2015 and 2016.
-The first season consists of 26 episodes and started airing on the 5th of April 2015, running until the end of September of the same year.
-The second season consists of 8 episodes and aired between the 3rd of July 2016 and the 21st of August of the same year.

-The first season covers volume 1-4 of the novels, while the second season covers volumes 5 and 6 of the novels.
+An anime television series adaptation, based on Arakawa's manga adaptation, was produced by Liden Films and Sanzigen.
+The anime consists of two seasons.
+The first 25-episode season was broadcast from April 5 to September 27, 2015.
+The second eight-episode season, Dust Storm Dance, was broadcast from July 3 to August 21, 2016.
+Together, they adapt the first six novels.

 Video games

 The first video game based on The Heroic Legend of Arslan was released in 1993 for Sega Mega-CD.
 A strategy RPG in the vein of similar titles of the era such as the Fire Emblem series, it serves as a companion to the OVA series.

 Arslan: The Warriors of Legend, a hack and slash video game developed by Omega Force and published by Koei Tecmo in 2015, serves as a companion to the anime TV series.

-The Heroic Legend of Arslan: Warrior's Qualification, a game for smartphones distributed by Sakura Soft.
-The game was launched on April 27, 2017 and terminated on August 16, 2018.
+The Heroic Legend of Arslan: Warrior's Qualification is a game for smartphones distributed by Sakura Soft.
+The game was launched on April 27, 2017, and terminated on August 16, 2018.
 It was based on the manga adaptation by Hiromu Arakawa.